igorw/weblog/_posts/2014-12-01-stack-machines-conditionals.md

 [jumps](/2014/11/30/stack-machines-jumps.html) <<
 [**conditionals**](/2014/12/01/stack-machines-conditionals.html)

 In previous posts, we have seen that stack machines can be extended with I/O and unconditional jumps to create infinite loops.
 However, it is not possible to break out of those loops.
+What a vicious cycle indeed.

 We will now take a look at conditional branching as a way of solving this issue, and creating many new ones.